 Evergreen content refers to content that’s always popular, as opposed to seasonal trends or today’s top hashtags.
 For example, a comparison guide between top smartphone brands is evergreen content, whereas a Christmas gift guide about the best smartphone for teens is not.

 Every successful digital marketing campaign involves at least a few pieces of evergreen content, if for no other reason than hedging your bets while you experiment with more time-sensitive topics.
 Evergreen content is a little easier to predict, too, since there’s more overall data to draw from.

 If you’d like some examples of evergreen content for ecommerce blogs, we recently published a guide on blog ideas for online stores.
 There we outline 9 boilerplate topics you can customize to fit your specific niche or brand style.

 Build a More Effective Content Strategy

 Digital marketing is far from easy, especially considering that the rules change frequently with the speed of technology.
+That’s why finding an ecommerce freelance writer with experience in the industry can help you develop useful content.
 If you’re new to all this or want to freshen up on the latest best practices, check out our 6-part series on how to apply the ecommerce sales funnel to content marketing.